lucasns97/lucasns97/README.md

             Focusing to become a MLOps Cloud Engineer.

-            I'm developer, scientist and passionate about things in life.
+            I'm a developer, a scientist and passionate about things in life.
         """

     def describe_me(self):